jmilosh/jmilosh.github.io/about.md

 I've included several WordPress projects&mdash;my early Web consulting work consisted of developing custom WordPress sites for small business clients.

-Also included are several of my early JavaScript projects which were built in pure JavaScript (no jQuery).
+Also included are several of my first JavaScript projects which were built in pure JavaScript (no jQuery).

+All of my projects are mobile-friendly (responsive).